Employee Goals: Everything You Need to Know

 An example of an individual productivity goal would be an assembly worker who is tasked with boosting their assembled units by 5 percent between their performance reviews.
 A goal for a data entry clerk might be increasing their typing speed a few words each month until they are capable of 60 words per minute.

 Companies should also consider setting efficiency goals, which are meant to ensure that an employee's work is fast, high-quality, and precise.
-When a worker is efficient, they will be able to improve their productivity without its quality being affected.
+When a worker is efficient, they will be able to improve their productivity without affecting quality.

 In a customer service setting, a good efficiency goal would be to limit the number of customer interactions that take longer than five minutes.
 This will encourage customer service employees to meet customer needs more quickly and effectively.